How do you know if your dog is suffering from arthritis? Developing aches and pains is to be expected when animals get older.

 Hip and elbow dysplasia and cruciate ligament problems can also cause arthritis.
 The most commonly affected joints are the knees, elbows, hips, and backbone.

-Which dogs are affected?
+Which dogs are affected by arthritis?

 Arthritis is particularly common in older and obese dogs, as well as large breeds such as Labradors and retrievers.
 However, all dogs can be at risk.
 Most dogs suffer a gradual onset of the disease, with it becoming steadily worse over time.